jordanvrtanoski/iptables-compose/IMPLEMENT.md

 - Configuration validation methods are implemented
 - Support for optional fields using std::optional is working
 - Integration with existing rule system enums and types is complete
+- **Rule order preservation using ordered containers is implemented and tested**

 **✅ Configuration Parser**
 - YAML parsing for all configuration types is working
 - File and string-based configuration loading is functional
 - Error handling and validation are comprehensive
 - Integration with yaml-cpp library is complete
+- **Section order preservation from YAML is working correctly**

 **✅ System Utilities & Command Execution**
 - System requirements validation (root privileges, iptables availability)